josesuarez-accenture/openathon-angular/lab-05/README.md

 ...
 ```

-We're taking the server response and if this response has a *email* property we are sure that the response is correct and we save the user in the local storage (to use it when and where we want).
+We're taking the server response and if this response has an *email* property we are sure that the response is correct and we save the user in the local storage (to use it when and where we want).
 After, we run the *setUser* method to set the *isAutheticated* variable according to the result (true if all is good) and be able to return this variable when someone ask us for the authentication of the user through public method *checkUser* method.

 > **_Side Note:_**  Note that *setUser* method is private as we only need it in this service but *checkUser* is exposed to other components where we inject this service and we need it as public.